kubernetes/website/content/en/blog/_posts/2022-12-12-host-process-containers-stable/index.md

 Windows HostProcess containers are implemented with Windows _Job Objects_, a break from the previous container model using server silos.
-Job objects are components of the Windows OS which offer the ability to manage a group of processes as a group (a.k.a. _jobs_) and assign resource constraints to the group as a whole.
+Job objects are components of the Windows OS which offer the ability to manage a group of processes as a group (also known as a _job_) and assign resource constraints to the group as a whole.
 Job objects are specific to the Windows OS and are not associated with the Kubernetes [Job API](/docs/concepts/workloads/controllers/job/).
 They have no process or file system isolation,